prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 For running an advanced wallet setups, our documentation includes comprehensive guides as to how to use the wallet built into Prysm to recover another wallet, use a remote signing server, and more.
 You can read more about it [here](https://docs.prylabs.network/docs/wallet/introduction).

-**Congratulations, you are now fully participating in Ethereum proof-of-stake**
+**Congratulations, you're now fully participating in Ethereum proof-of-stake**

 **Still have questions?**  Stop by our [Discord](https://discord.gg/prysmaticlabs) for further assistance!